Alma Shin

 Alma Shin (pseudonym of Larisa Berny-Shectman; born 1939) is a Yiddish-Russian translator of fiction.

 Biography

 Alma Shin was born into the family of the Jewish writer Eli Schechtman and Jewish actress Sheindl Magazinnik in 1939 in Kyiv.
 Graduated from the Faculty of Physics and Mathematics of Zhytomyr Pedagogical Institute (now Ivan Franko State University of Zhytomyr), and postgraduate studies at ITEP in Moscow.

 In 1973, she emigrated to Israel.

 Literary work

 Alma Shin began her literary career in 1996 by translating the works of Eli Schechtman a prominent Yiddish writer.
 She translated his entire oeuvre into Russian:

 Collection of short stories, "Sonatas" was translated and published at 2000.

-Autobiographical novel Rings on the Soul (books 1&2) published at 2001 under name "Кольца на душе".
+Autobiographical novel Rings on the Soul (books 1&2) published at 2001 under the name "Кольца на душе".

 Epic novel Erev published at 2005.

 Novel The Last Sunset published at 2008.